The Employment Law Review: India

 There is no requirement for a company to notify a government authority, works council or trade union of any dismissal.
 However, if any memorandum of settlement has been signed with a recognised trade union or works committee, then the company may need to notify the relevant body, per the terms of the memorandum.

 There is no specific provision for a procedure for dismissing an employee.
 However, the IESOA and some SEAs (such as those of Andhra Pradesh and Telangana) provide for a procedure for holding a domestic inquiry in respect of alleged misconduct.
-This procedure has further evolved by various judicial precedents and includes issuing a charge sheet, appointing an inquiry officer, holding hearings, examining and cross-examining witnesses, evidence, among other things.
-The employee accused of misconduct may be placed under suspension pending the enquiry.
+This procedure has further evolved by various judicial precedents and includes issuing a charge sheet, appointing an inquiry officer, holding hearings, examining and cross-examining witnesses, and evidence, among other things.
+The employee accused of misconduct may be suspended pending the enquiry.
 During this process, the principles of natural order must be followed.

 As per the provisions of the IDA, no employer is permitted, during the pendency of any proceeding in respect of an industrial dispute, to discharge or dismiss or otherwise terminate the services of a 'protected' worker without the express permission in writing of the concerned authority before which the proceeding is pending.